An Introductory Guide to Evaluating Integration Solutions

 Integration solutions

-Your engineers are forced to modify and troubleshoot the integrations over time; your organization becomes vulnerable when these developers leave (as they may take their knowledge of the integrations they build with them); and, depending on the size of your tech stack, your developers will have to implement and manage anywhere from dozens to hundreds of point-to-point integrations.
+Your engineers must modify and troubleshoot the integrations over time.
+Your organization becomes vulnerable when these developers leave, as they may take their knowledge of the integrations they built with them.
+Depending on the size of your tech stack, your developers must implement and manage anywhere from dozens to hundreds of point-to-point integrations.

-To help avoid these issues, you can turn to a 3rd-party integration solution.
+To help avoid these issues, you can turn to a third-party integration solution.

 We’ll highlight the different categories of tools you should be aware of, as well as some of the features to look for during your evaluation.
 But first, let’s align on what an integration solution is.